TonyPhipps/SIEM/Incident-Response-Plan.md

 ## Incident Tracking System

-A full-featured ticketing system will be used to track all Incidents.
-All Incidents and related data will be stored for a period of no less than 1 (one) year.
-Incidents must be actioned upon and updated at least once per shift until closure.
-Updates will consist of, at a minimum, a Work Log entry specifying the last action taken, who took the actions, and when.
-It is the shared responsibility of all Incident Responders to ensure all incidents receive proper attention and timely updates.
+A full-featured ticketing system shall be used to track all Incidents.
+All Incidents and related data shall be stored for a period of no less than 1 (one) year.
+Tickets must be actioned upon and updated at least once per shift until closure.
+Updates shall consist of, at a minimum, a Work Log entry specifying the last action taken, who took the actions, and when.

-Tickets will have relevant emails and correspondence attached in such a way that they are archived alongside other details for review and records.
+Tickets shall have relevant emails and correspondence attached in such a way that they are archived alongside other details for review and records.

-Documents too large or otherwise not easily attached to the Ticket will be stored in a secondary file system, encrypted and limited in access to the Incident Response Team and other parties with a need-to-know.
+Documents too large or otherwise not easily attached to the Ticket shall be stored in a secondary file system, encrypted and limited in access to the Incident Response Team and other parties with a need-to-know.

-The Executive Summary will be kept up-to-date, reflecting the known beginning, midddle, and end of each incident at a high level.
-Outstanding actions should be included in this field, as they provide the current summary.
+The Executive Summary shall be kept up-to-date, reflecting the known beginning, midddle, and end of each incident at a high level.
+Outstanding actions should be included in this field, as they represent a portion the complete ticket summary.

+It is the shared responsibility of all Incident Responders to ensure all tickets receive proper attention and timely updates.

 ## Documentation, Training, Awareness

-Incident Responders will maximize off-peak duty hours by remaining productive and helpful to the team, including...
+Incident Responders shall maximize off-peak duty hours by remaining productive and helpful to the team, including...
 - remaining familiar with documents and diagrams listed in the preparation phase.
 - performing and seeking cross-training.
 - improving & updating documentation.